JonDum/ractive-datatable/README.md

 ##### Properties
 `data`: Array of Objects where each key is a column

-`columns`: Array specifying which columns to display and order (any keys missing in this array will not be shown)
+`columns`: Array specifying which columns to display and order (any keys missing in this array will not be shown).
+If left `undefined`, the datatable will extract columns from the first item in the data array.

 `config`: Object to configure individual columns.
 Each key represents a column and must be an object with optional `edit` and `display` keys.